syncfusion/blazor-docs/src/treegrid/treegrid/print.md

----
-title: "Print"
-component: "Tree Grid"
-description: "Learn how to print Tree Grid content, set up pages for printing, perform external print, and print visible pages in the Blazor Tree Grid."
----

 # Print

 To print the Tree Grid, use the [`Print`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor~Syncfusion.Blazor.TreeGrid.SfTreeGrid~Print.html) method from tree grid instance.
 The print option can be displayed on the [`Toolbar`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor~Syncfusion.Blazor.TreeGrid.SfTreeGrid~Toolbar.html) by adding the **Print** toolbar item.